Ortur Laser Master 3 vs xTool D1 Pro

 xTool instead sell a honeycomb panel kit, which performs the same function – preventing your laser from damaging your table.
 It costs $159 (currently on sale for $139).

-Both work well, but we actually use a non-branded aluminum honeycomb table available on Amazon for $129 which also works well if you’re looking for an alternative.
+Both work well, but I actually use a non-branded aluminum honeycomb table available on Amazon for $129 which also works well if you’re looking for an alternative.

 Honeycomb aluminum table platform protector for the ortur lm3 or xtool D1 pro

-The honeycomb aluminum table we used to protect the workbench.
+The honeycomb aluminum table I use to protect the workbench.

 Rotary Accessory